Arkansas alternative to Obamacare on critical list after election

-LITTLE ROCK Ark.
-(Reuters) - The Republican surge in Tuesday’s U.S. elections carried Arkansas along with it, threatening to sweep away a bipartisan health insurance plan in the state that is also being studied by other states as an alternative to Obamacare.
+LITTLE ROCK, Ark., Nov 5 (Reuters) - The Republican surge in Tuesday’s U.S. elections carried Arkansas along with it, threatening to sweep away a bipartisan health insurance plan in the state that is also being studied by other states as an alternative to Obamacare.

 Republicans had a narrow majority in the state’s House of Representatives and several in the party campaigned hard to overturn what is known as the “Private Option,” a plan cobbled together by centrists in both parties that has enrolled nearly a quarter-million Arkansans previously without medical coverage.